rwilliams659/beercation/README.md

 Breweries marked as "To Visit" and "Visited" are saved to localStorage for data persistence, since I did not build a back-end for this project.

-This application is the final solo project of module 3 of the Turing School Front End program.
-[See details here >](https://frontend.turing.io/projects/module-3/binary-challenge.html)
+This application is the final solo project of module 3 of the Turing School Front End program. <a href="https://frontend.turing.io/projects/module-3/binary-challenge.html" target="_blank">See details here ></a>

 ## Setup Instructions

-1. Clone down this repo onto your local machine and cd into the directory
+1. Clone down this repo and cd into the directory
-2. Run npm install in your terminal
+2. Run `npm install`
-3. Once the installation is complete, run `npm start`
+3. Run `npm start`
-4. Go to `http://localhost:3000/` in your browser to view and interact with the application
+4. Go to `http://localhost:3000/` in your browser to view the application

 ## Technologies Used